openmelody/mt-plugin-configassistant/README.md

   templates.
 * It helps users install a theme or plugin by copying static files into the `mt-static` folder, simplifying installation.
-* It provides a Theme Chooser to help users install and set up a theme, and provides theme designers with ways to communicate their theme capabilities and requirements, and makes upgrading themes easier.

 All this **without having to know perl or how to program at all**!